Thickness Insensitive Nanocavities for 2D Heterostructures using Photonic Molecules: Heteroatomic Molecules

 \section{Heteroatomic Molecules}

-We firstly discuss the heteroatomic molecule comprising an hBN/Si$_3$N$_4$ hybrid cavity and a second without hBN, corresponding to the case predicted in Fig. \ref{f1}(e).
-Fabrication of such a molecule is feasible as schematically shown in the left panel of Fig. \ref{f4}(a).
-Here we approximate the photonic molecule in the $xz$ 2D space as shown in the right panel of Fig. \ref{f4}(a), and control the coupling $g$ between the two cavities by varying the distance $\Delta z$.
+We firstly discuss the heteroatomic molecule comprising an hBN/Si$_3$N$_4$ hybrid cavity and a second cavity without hBN, corresponding to the case predicted in Fig. \ref{f1}(e).
+Here we approximate the photonic molecule in the $xz$ 2D space as shown in Fig. \ref{f4}(a), and control the coupling $g$ between the two cavities by varying the distance $\Delta z$.
 This approximation is of course not strict, but the key point, i.e., varying the distance between the two cavities to achieve a photonic molecule around the diabolical point, is the same for the real 3D structure and the 2D approximation.

 We use $A=0.2,\ \sigma=4$ for the high-Q cavity C1 and $A=-0.3,\ \sigma=1$ for the low-Q cavity C2.
 Since the coupled mode theory only applies to relatively large distance $\Delta z>$ 500 nm (Fig. \ref{f2}(d)), we first calculate the hBN thickness $t_\mathrm{hBN}$ dependent spectra at $\Delta z=$ 600 nm and present the result in Fig. \ref{f4}(b).
 The four sharp peaks shifting significantly with $t_\mathrm{hBN}$ are from the high-Q cavity C1, and the two broad peaks exhibiting slight shifts are from the low-Q cavity C2.
 As shown, the mode M2 of cavity C1 (C1M2) exhibits a clear anticrossing to the mode M1 of cavity C2 (C2M1).
 The mode C1M2 has a bare frequency of 415 THz and a Q-factor of $2.5\times 10^4$ at the designed thickness $t_\mathrm{hBN}=$ 50 nm, and the mode C2M1 has a bare frequency of 441 THz and a Q-factor of 350.
 Increasing the distance $\Delta z$ results in a reduction of the coupling strength $g$ between these two modes.
 As presented in Fig. \ref{f4}(c), the splitting at resonance decreases with increasing $\Delta z$, and the system finally reaches the state slightly above the diabolical point as predicted in Fig. \ref{f1}(e).
 The inset in Fig. \ref{f4}(c) shows that the resonance frequency of AS mode varies by 0.14 THz within the indeterminacy 2 nm of $t_\mathrm{hBN}$ ($17-19$ nm), one order of magnitude smaller than the case in a single cavity (1.2 THz).